blakbox23/Summit-responsive-website/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code was used,
+- My learning partners, and
 - Unsplash
-- Inspiration

 ## 📝 License